ichier/cmus_daemon/README.md

 - Now edit `./cmusd.service` by changing all occurences of myusername.

-Continue with creating a symlick to /etc/systemd/system, enabling and starting it:
+Continue with creating a symlink to /etc/systemd/system, enabling and starting it:

     $ ln -s ./cmusd.service /etc/systemd/system/cmusd.service
     $ systemctl enable cmusd